bcoin-org/bcoin/README.md

   value: 10000
 });

-// Sign input 0: pass in our keyring and private key. tx.sign(0, keyring, key);
+// Sign input 0: pass in our keyring. tx.sign(keyring);

 // Commit our transaction and make it immutable.
 // This turns it from an MTX into a TX object.